Telefonica/check-license-compliance/.github/CONTRIBUTING.md

 > [!WARNING]
 > The `check-and-comment` composite action version must be always updated before creating a new release.
 This is because the action itself can't be referenced locally when it is used in a external workflow.
 So, the reference to the action (`Telefonica/check-license-compliance@x`) must always point to the latest released version.
 For example:
-> If the version in the package.json file is `1.0.0`, the reference to the action in the composite action must be `Telefonica/check-license-compliance@v1.0.0` before tagging the release.
+> If the version in the package.json file is `1.0.0`, the reference to the action in the composite action must be `Telefonica/check-license-compliance@v1.0.0` before tagging the release. __Note that this would lead to an error when running the PR check, because the action is not published yet.
+But this is the expected behavior, so, the action should be changed to the PR branch when opening a PR, and changed to the released version before tagging the release.__

 # Release process